dustingetz/dustingetz.github.io/pages/The Feedback Protocol.md

 		- "Communication usually fails, except by accident"
 	- Or you may be avoiding or deflecting something that you are not ready to face:
 		- "Every failure has a moment where you saw it and looked away.
 That moment is the reason"
-	- As a rule of thumb, if you hear something three times, there's something there.
+	- As a rule of thumb, if you hear a theme three times, there's something there.
 The way to figure it out is to lean in, not lean out.
 -
 - How to Disagree? **Irrelevant**, disagreement has no place in feedback frame, it leads to divergence, conflict, discord.
 	- PAUL GRAHAM: "Even as high as DH5 we still sometimes see deliberate dishonesty, as when someone picks out minor points of an argument and refutes those.
 Sometimes the spirit in which this is done makes it more of a sophisticated form of ad hominem than actual refutation."